Image on Public Domain by Wikimedia Commons. Painting “Ships in a storm on a rocky coast” by Jan Porcellis.

 Art, creativity and passion must be understood and used in the context of liberty… this liberty, which is an ambiguous concept, must be defined and captured by ourselves.
 Nobody can give it to us, and nobody can take it away from us; which is why if something cannot be done, you must do something else; but never stop making and creating.
 You never stop living with passion for what you do, and if you happen to forget where your passion is, you must make an effort to recover and find it.

 Be it that we live in a world as Parmenides thought (conceiving the universe without the existence of movement), or as Heraclitus imagined (conceiving the universe as an eternal becoming), the important thing is to remain faithful towards ourselves.
 This is my clear conviction in any situation, be it crisis or not.

 I say farewell, wishing my best for everyone in this piece of earth.
 Without knowing, by the moment that I’m writing these words, when will my plans be done; but with the certainty that I will work hard towards their consolidation.

 I wish you the best, and a lot of strength, my “náufragos” (sea-wanderers)!

 Join my adventures by subscribing to the newsletter

 yuliana guédez forgiarini

-I’m interested on concepts related to human beings.
-Naufragia is my open diary with an emphasis on photography, design and art, as well as humanist investigation.
-I search and dive deep in every project until I reach its soul.
-I’m open for commissions and good conversations.
-Want to join my adventures?
+I am passionate about universal and individual concepts related to human beings.
+Naufragia is my open blog with an emphasis on photography, art and design; as well as humanistic research.
+I explore and immerse myself in each project until I reach his soul.
+I am open to commissions and good conversations.
+Do you want to join my adventures?